-But marine plants and animals that could not adapt or survive, died and others took over.
+But marine plants and animals that could not adapt or survive died, and others took over.
 Some can thus argue that it is safe to say that the ocean has never died and will not die in the future.
-Of course, the oceans are vast and has its way of continuing to support marine life.
+Of course, the oceans are vast and have their way of continuing to support marine life.

-Despite this, the oceans are facing numerous threats in the contemporary era with thousands of marine life dying and others going extinct.
+Despite this, the oceans face numerous threats in the contemporary era, with thousands of marine life dying and others going extinct.

 Causes of Depleting Marine Life

-To a great degree, this is a sure proof that marine life is dying and most of the contributing factors are anthropogenic activities owing to the effects of plastic pollution, noise pollution, ocean dumping, global warming, oil spills and many more as discussed here.
+To a great degree, this is a sure proof that marine life is dying.
+Most contributing factors are anthropogenic activities due to plastic pollution, noise pollution, ocean dumping, global warming, oil spills and many more, as discussed here.

 1. Climate Change

-Global warming has resulted in increased harsh weather, melting of polar ice caps and an increase in the sea levels.
-For this reason, some ocean species such as the silver hake, have shifted further north because their waters are warming up.
+Global warming has resulted in increased harsh weather, melting of polar ice caps and increased sea levels.
+For this reason, some ocean species, such as the silver hake, have shifted further north because their waters are warming up.

 Corals support the life and breeding of many marine creatures, and if they continue to be affected by climate change – highly influenced by greenhouse emissions, they will equally continue to die.